weaviate/weaviate-io/docs/weaviate/installation/kubernetes.md

 The above assumes that you have permissions to create a new namespace.
-If you have only namespace-level permissions, you can skip creating a new namespace and adjust the namespace argument on `helm upgrade` according to the name of your pre-configured namespage.
+If you have only namespace-level permissions, you can skip creating a new namespace and adjust the namespace argument on `helm upgrade` according to the name of your pre-configured namespace.

 ## Updating the installation after the initial deployment